callelito/DEMO_Jenkins_PlatformIO/README.md

 }
 ```

-Here just as a proof of concept we added a deployment step.
+Here, just as a proof of concept, we added a deployment step.
 For this we simply had one more board plugged into the Hardware Test server and if the commit / merge was done to the master branch then we also deployed the application by uploading it to this board.

 The Continuous Deployment(CD) cycle for embedded devices is specific to the use case and final product.
 While many applications can enable some sort of CD and some would even benefit greatly from it, we acknowledge that there are also things in this field that makes CD less desirable or too complicated.
 There is however no excuse to not enable some sort of automation and CI in embedded development.